kiegroup/kie-cloud-tests/README.md

 ## Test execution

+The tests can be executed against [OpenShift templates](https://github.com/jboss-container-images/rhpam-7-openshift-image) or [OpenShift Operator](https://github.com/kiegroup/kie-cloud-operator).
+Deployment option is selected based on Maven profile:
+- openshift - Will use OpenShift templates
+- openshift-operator - Will use OpenShift Operator.

 How to run the tests on OpenShift:
 1. Start OpenShift - You can use any OpenShift instance, for example OpenShift started by [oc cluster up](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md)
 2. Prepare your GIT provider (for example install and start GitLab).
 You can skip this point and use GitHub account.